 You may have come across Sydney-based Natalie Marie Jewellery's stunning designs on Instagram, where the label has a following of more than 100,000.
 Or maybe, you've spotted some of its pieces on the US TV show Suits.
-Over the last couple of years, Natalie Marie Jewellery's fan base has steadily grown and now includes not only the team here at Home Beautiful but Suits star and Prince Harry's girlfriend, Meghan Markle.
+Over the last couple of years, Natalie Marie Jewellery's fan base has steadily grown and now includes not only the team here at Home Beautiful but Suits star and Prince Harry's fiance, Meghan Markle.

 We spoke to owner Natalie Marie Fitch about her work, running a jewellery business, staying small when demand is big and her celebrity clients.

 Tell us a little bit about your work and how you got started?